 Can a small town of 16.400 inhabitants become one of the capitals of world tourism?
 Yes, of course!
 Sorrento proves it.

-To get to Sorrento from abroad, one of the recommended means is certainly airplane.
-The international airport of Naples-Capodichino is located at 50 km from the town and is very well served by a rapid shuttle service of the Curreri bus line.
+To get to Sorrento from abroad, one of the recommended way is certainly the plane.
+The international airport of Naples-Capodichino is located at 50 km from Sorrento and is very well served by a bus service offered by Curreri.

-If you like to drive your car, you will easily get to Sorrento by travelling on Highway A3 from Naples, exit Castellammare di Stabia and follow the directions to Penisola Sorrentina.
+If you like to drive a car, you will easily get to Sorrento by travelling on Highway A3 from Naples, exit Castellammare di Stabia and follow the directions to Penisola Sorrentina.

 Drive along State Street 145 and follow the directions to Sorrento.

 Getting to Sorrento by sea

 You can also get to Sorrento by sea.
 From Naples, in fact, every day and every hour the hydrofoils leave, crossing the gulf and reaching directly the lower part of the Sorrento Peninsula.

 From there, you can just go up to the centre of the town to easily reach your Sorrento accommodation.